Table of Contents

 The best thing is that creating your own backdrops can be very inexpensive and doesn’t require a full studio!
 There are backgrounds available on the internet that are freely available and can be edited to your needs to add your own logos.
 Alternatively, you can purchase simple backgrounds from your local K-Mart or arts and crafts store for only a few dollars.
 For a more in-depth guide on jewelry backgrounds, check out this blog here.

 For your props, you need to be very careful as to what you choose.
-Props at first may seem like a great idea; however, it may distract your viewers from your actual subject matter.
+Props at first may seem like a great idea; however, they may distract your viewers from your actual subject matter.
 Avoid overly complicated props and keep things simple.

 Placement of multiple rings